Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Introduction

-Modern forecasting relies on the axiom that not only the history of one series can be utilized in predicting future events but the histories of other series can be useful also.
-For time series forecasting, patterns in historical measurements are used to extrapolate future values of the series \cite{petropoulos2022forecasting}.
-In many circumstances, time series can be aggregated to form hierarchical frameworks \cite{petropoulos2022forecasting}.
-Aggregation may be performed logically, geographically, temporally, etc. For example, in forecasting wind power, we can either forecast at the total aggregated level which may miss information from turbine locations and their individual performance, or we can forecast each turbine individually considering all of their unique information.
-While there are advantages and disadvantages associated with each of these approaches, it has been shown that building time series hierarchies can improve forecast accuracies across locations and various forecasting horizons in different problems \cite{Athanasopoulos2020}, including renewable energies sectors \cite{yagli2019automatic,8453006}.
+Modern forecasting relies on the axiom that not only the history of one time series can be utilized in predicting future events but the histories of other series can be useful also.
+For time series forecasting, patterns in historical measurements are used to extrapolate future values of the series.
+In many circumstances, time series can be aggregated to form hierarchical frameworks \cite{HYNDMAN20112579}.
+Aggregation may be performed logically, geographically, temporally, etc. While there are advantages and disadvantages associated with each of these approaches, it has been shown that building time-series hierarchies can improve forecast accuracies across locations and various forecasting horizons in different problems \cite{Athanasopoulos2020}, including renewable energies sectors \cite{DIFONZO202313}.
+For example, in forecasting wind energy, we can either forecast at the total aggregated level which may miss information from turbine locations and their individual performance, or we can forecast each turbine individually considering all of their unique information \cite{https://doi.org/10.1002/we.2819}.
+Such hierarchical wind energy forecasts can be produced by aggregating data into cross-sectional and temporal hierarchies.
 Ensuring the coherency of forecasts of the hierarchy can be achieved through different reconciliation algorithms, however, there is not enough empirical evidence to depict how reconciliation methods can help to improve the forecasting performance across different levels and horizons, and whether hierarchical forecasting can be useful in a wind-farm setting for very short-term forecasting.